fitbeard/home-lab/intel-amt-kvm/README.md

 ![intel1](https://user-images.githubusercontent.com/18698204/215517189-8aafca43-92f6-4e9d-b239-f73b8d87f261.jpg)

 You must save setting in BIOS and restart the computer.
 Press CTRL+p to configure the Intel Management engine and AMT hardware KVM by login into MBEx.
-If AMT has never been set up on your server or desktop, use admin as password:
+If AMT has never been set up on your server or desktop, use admin as password and after that set the new one.
+The new password must respect:

+1. At least 8 characters
+2. One special character
+3. One number
+4. One capital letter
+5. One small letter

 ![intel2](https://user-images.githubusercontent.com/18698204/215518098-927cd9e0-5bae-4f3c-b650-81fb2a37d1c5.jpg)